DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_design-crits.md

 - improve collaboration
 - encourage a culture of learning and sharing

-Try to have crits as a regular way of working with your team and sharing your work.
+Try to have crits as a regular way of working with your team and sharing work.

 ## How to arrange a design crit